Laoukings/TNM031/Lab4_AgentSudo_writeup.md

 ![To_agentJ_txt](image7.png)

 Our next two question wants a Zip-file password which we do not have aswell as a steg password, this could mean that there is a hidden Zip-file in the files we downloaded.
 To extract data from binary files we could use the command `binwalk`.
+The text file To_agentJ above said that: "Your login password is somehow stored in the fake image".
+We start off using `binwalk`on cutie.png:
 <details>
 <summary>Binwalk</summary>